 Adware is a type of malware that once downloaded will unexpectedly show advertisements on the victim’s computer.
 Adware doesn’t tend to steal data like other forms of malware, but it can be extremely frustrating as the user is forced to see ads they would prefer not to.
 The ads range from small banner ads to invasive pop windows that can’t be closed down.

-How can I prevent my device becoming infected with malware?
+How can I prevent my device from becoming infected with malware?

 To prevent your devices from being infected with malware, there are a number of steps you can take: